JPMorgan CEO Dimon calls 'bad recession', mulls suspending 2020 dividend

 “After the crisis subsides (and it will), our country should thoroughly review all aspects of our preparedness and response.
 And we should use the opportunity to closely review the economic response and determine whether any additional regulatory changes are warranted to improve our financial and economic system.
 There will be a time and place for that – but not now.”

-JPMorgan will also nominate former International Business Machines Corp (IBM.N) Chief Executive Officer Virginia “Ginni” Rometty for election to its board.
+JPMorgan will also nominate former International Business Machines Corp (IBM.N) CEO Virginia “Ginni” Rometty for election to its board.
 Rometty will become the executive chairman of IBM on April 6.

-Reporting by Anirban Sen in Bangalore; Editing by Sriraj Kalluvila, Bernard Orr
+Reporting by Anirban Sen in Bangalore; Editing by Sriraj Kalluvila, Bernard Orr and Steve Orlofsky